act65/act65.github.io/_posts/inbetween-posts/2020-08-18-what-makes-something-true.md

 - Black has 7 pawns.
 - If (.. , .. , ..) then black wins.

 Similar to how we use the rules of chess to derive things that are true about a given chess game.
-We can agree on objects called integers, {0, 1, 2, 3, 4, ...}, and agree on rules for adding and multiplying them, **+**, **x**.
-From these 'numbers' and their rules we can derive prime numbers, and even patterns within the primes (which some people consider to be beautiful truths).
+We can agree on objects called _integers_, {0, 1, 2, 3, 4, ...}, and agree on rules for adding and multiplying them, **+**, **x**.
+From these integers and their rules we can derive [prime numbers](https://en.wikipedia.org/wiki/Prime_number).

 [Euclidian geometry](https://en.wikipedia.org/wiki/Euclidean_geometry) is another example of a system of rules that can be used to derive true statements.
-Given the 5 postulates of Euclidian geometry, (basic equality rule, equality through operations, equality based on coincidence, universality of right angles, parallelism) we can derive the Pythagorean theorem, and many other true statements.
+Given the 5 postulates of Euclidian geometry, (basic equality rule, equality through operations, equality based on coincidence, universality of right angles, parallelism) we can derive the Pythagorean theorem, and other familiar 'true' statements, such as the sum of the angles in a triangle is 180 degrees.

-* * *

-However, the real world is not like chess, integers or Euclidean geometry.
+> However, the real world is not like chess, integers or Euclidean geometry.
 It is complicated and hard to measure.

-Because of this, there is uncertainty in the observations we make.
+Because of this, there is uncertainty in the observations we make (unlike chess, where we are certain that a pawn is at b4).
 Maybe you have discovered life on the moon, or maybe there is a life-like smudge on your telesope.

-This uncertainty is the problem science solves.
+> This uncertainty is the problem science solves.

 Science attempts to systematically reduce our uncertainty about the truths determined by the physical rules of our universe.
 However, science only reduces uncertainty (rather than eliminates it), science cannot answer '_What makes something true?_', instead, science focuses on a different question.

 > _What makes something likely to be true?_